 Describe how the scaling would affect acres/activities and if not proportionately reduced, why?
-A reduction in funding would reduce outputs (acres/activities) proportionately.
+A reduction in funding would reduce outputs (acres/activities) slightly more than proportionately.
+Some costs related to program development and oversight remain constant regardless of appropriation amount.
+The costs of many professional services related to land protection also do not scale proportionately, forcing a larger reduction in acres/activities.